What to take on safari?

 - Any prescription medications you may require.

 It is also recommended to bring insect repellents.
-These pesky insects are only active in the early morning and evening, likely when you are already back at your accomodations for the evening.
+These pesky insects are only active in the early morning and evening, likely when you are already back at your accommodations for the evening.
 Alternatively, wearing a long-sleeved shirt can help deter mosquitoes, as well.

 Do not forget the sunscreen!
 The equatorial sun is strong in Tanzania, and you are likely to be at a higher elevation throughout your Tanzanian safari, especially when in Ngorongoro or the highlands.
 Choose a product with SPF 40 protection or higher to protect your skin.